angelourian/todo-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# Feature List of Todo List App

+1. Simple Material UI Design for ToDo List and Form
+2. Create ToDo by Title and Date
+3. Read ToDo List with "Done" or finished feature
+4. ToDo List sorting by Date

+# For Another Phase or Improvement

+1. Edit and Delete ToDo
+2. Disable Previous Dates

 ## Note: This project repository is created by @angelourian for personal career reason!